Today in History - June

 On this day in 1859 Queensland separated from New South Wales.
 Queen Victoria signed the letters patent which enabled Queensland to become a self-governing colony with its own Governor, a nominated Legislative Council and elected Legislative Assembly.
 On 10 July the ship Clarence sailed into Brisbane with the word 'Separation' painted on its hull.
 The news was greeted by a 14-gun salute, fireworks and a 'blue-light' display.

-On this day in 1841 Darlinghurst Gaol in Sydney began accepting prisoners.
+On this day in 1841 Darlinghurst Gaol in Sydney began accepting prisoners and prisoner transfers.
 Construction of the gaol began back in 1822 and was finally finished in 1885.
 The first prisoners at Darlinghurst were transferred from the old Sydney Gaol in George St. Darlinghurst closed in 1914 and the site is now the National Art School.

 This day is International Archives Day.
 In 1948 the International Council of Archives (ICA) was founded in Paris at UNESCO.
 The day is a chance to promote the cause of records and archives in different countries around the world.

-- See Digital Gallery: Celebrating 50 Years at State Records NSW
+- See more about the report in our Digital Gallery: 50 Years at State Records NSW

-- See the Guide to State Archives relating to Aboriginal people for more information
+- Guide to State Archives relating to Aboriginal people

 - See also resources relating to Aboriginal women and children